Proquad® Vaccine March 2023

-February 9, 2020 – The Los Angeles County Department of Public Health (Public Health) confirmed a measles outbreak among 5 persons.
+February 9, 2020 – The Los Angeles County Department of Public Health (Public Health) confirmed a measles outbreak among five persons.
 According to an LA Public Health press release, this measles outbreak began when an infectious measles virus international visitor was visiting the greater Los Angeles area.

-January 16, 2020 – Austin Public Health announced it is investigating a confirmed rubella case, the 1st since 1999.
+January 16, 2020 – Austin Public Health announced investigating a confirmed rubella case, the 1st since 1999.

 January 7, 2020 - Pew survey found an overwhelming majority of U.S. adults (88%) say the benefits of the MMR vaccine outweigh the risks, which is about the same share as when Pew measured in 2016.

 August 8, 2019 – The US Centers for Disease Control and Prevention (CDC) affirmed its Level 2 Travel Alert regarding Japan's ongoing Rubella virus outbreak.

 September 6, 2005 - Merck & Co., Inc. announced that the U.S. FDA had approved the Company's combination vaccine PROQUAD(R) (Measles, Mumps, Rubella, and Varicella (Oka/Merck) Virus Vaccine Live) for simultaneous vaccination against measles, mumps, rubella (German measles) and varicella (chickenpox) in children 12 months to 12 years of age.
 PROQUAD is the first and only vaccine approved in the United States to help protect against these four diseases in a single shot.
 PROQUAD is also approved for use in children 12 months to 12 years of age if a second dose of measles, mumps, and rubella vaccine is administered.

 Proquad Vaccine Clinical Trials

 In 4 randomized trials in which 5,446 healthy children aged 12 to 23 months received PROQUAD, vaccine response rates for PROQUAD were similar to those induced by the concomitant administration of single doses of M-M-R II and VARIVAX at separate injection sites in 2,038 children.
 Results showed that following a single dose of PROQUAD, the immune response rates were 97.4 percent for measles, 95.8 to 98.8 percent for mumps, 98.5 percent for rubella, and 91.2 percent for chickenpox.
 The duration of protection from measles, mumps, rubella, and chickenpox infections after vaccination with PROQUAD is unknown.